Mat Salleh Rebellion: Changes imposed

 New levies were imposed to finance these large-scale projects.
-Lack of manpower, however, caused the Company to rely on local chieftains as agents for revenue collection.
-Among those who cooperated with the Company, some abused their authority and overtaxed the natives, exacerbating dissatisfaction among local people already burdened by other new laws imposed by the Company.
-Mat Salleh viewed the Company's new rules as an infringement of native rights, refused to acknowledge the Company's authority, and continued to collect taxes from traders traveling via the Sugut River as he had before the rules were imposed, without turning them over to the Company.
-Numerous other local chiefs shared Mat Salleh's strong opinions against the Company's new rules.
+Lack of manpower, however, caused the company to rely on local chieftains as agents for revenue collection.
+Among those who cooperated with the company, some abused their authority and overtaxed the natives, exacerbating dissatisfaction among local people already burdened by other new laws imposed by the company.
+Mat Salleh viewed the company's new rules as an infringement of native rights, refused to acknowledge the company's authority, and continued to collect taxes from traders traveling via the Sugut River as he had before the rules were imposed, without turning them over to the company.
+Numerous other local chiefs shared Mat Salleh's opinions on the company's new rules.
 Many of them later joined his cause.

 Administrative centre relocated from Gaya Island to the mainland

-The Company had set up its initial administrative centres on the west coast of Sabah in Papar and Tempassuk.
-In between these areas also stood the Gaya station, set up in September 1882 as a collection station for jungle and local produce.
+The company had set up its initial administrative centres on the west coast of North Borneo in Papar and Tempassuk.
+In between these areas was the Gaya station, set up in September 1882 as a collection station for jungle and local produce.
 This station also served as a "stopping place" for European officials plying between Kudat and Labuan.
 Gaya Island was initially thought of as a highly prospective settlement site and a possible port of call.
-It later however, did not flourish as expected; trade, collection of local produce and other economic activities did not prosper.
+It however, did not flourish as expected; trade, collection of local produce and other economic activities did not prosper.
 After the station in Gaya was raided and torched by Mat Salleh and his followers in July 1897, the British relocated to the mainland, in Gantian.

 Mat Salleh uprisings, 1895–1905

 1894

-Mat Salleh first came to the Company's attention when he was suspected of involvement in the murder and robbery of two Iban traders on the Sugut River in 1894.
+Mat Salleh first came to the company's attention when he was suspected of involvement in the murder and robbery of two Iban traders on the Sugut River in 1894.
 Captain Barnett and a few other colonial officials were sent to Mat Salleh's residence to investigate the matter.
-Mat Salleh denied his and his followers’ involvement in it and resisted arrest.
+Mat Salleh denied his and his followers' involvement in it and resisted arrest.
 This incident marked the first of many misunderstandings, creating a tense and hostile situation between both parties.